gocom/self-signer/README.md

       - DOMAIN=example.test
 ```

-In the above replace `1.0.0` with the version tag you want to use.
+In the above, replace `0.1.0` with the version tag you want to use.
 It is recommended that you reference specific
 version or hash.
 The image follows [Semantic Versioning](https://semver.org/).

 When the project's services are started with Docker Compose, the **self-signer** service creates certificate files